2023 Best Value Allied Health Professions Basic Certificate Schools in the Southwest Region

 Top 10 Best Allied Health Professions Basic Certificate Schools

 Our 2023 rankings named Galveston College the best value school in the Southwest Region for allied health professions students working on their basic certificate.
-Located in the fringe town of Galveston, Galveston College is a public college with a small student population.
+Located in the fringe town of Galveston, Galveston College is a public school with a small student population.

-The excellent basic certificate programs at Central Arizona College helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in the Southwest Region .
+A rank of #2 on this year’s list means Central Arizona College is a great value for allied health professions students working on their basic certificate.
 Pinal County Community College is a small public school located in the rural area of Coolidge.

 Out-of-state tuition fees for undergraduate students at Pinal County Community College are $3,000 per year.